-Philippine ferry fire leaves 12 dead, at least 7 missing
+Philippine ferry fire leaves 31 dead, at least 7 missing

-MANILA, Philippines (AP) — A ferry carrying about 250 passengers and crew caught fire between Philippine islands and at least 12 people were killed with seven still missing, a provincial governor said Thursday.
+MANILA, Philippines (AP) — A ferry carrying about 250 passengers and crew caught fire in the southern Philippines and 31 people drowned or died in the blaze and were discovered later, a provincial governor said Thursday.

-Many of those rescued had jumped off the ferry in panic at the height of the fire and were plucked from the sea by the coast guard, navy, another ferry and local fishermen, said Gov. Jim Hataman of the southern island province of Basilan.
-The search and rescue effort was continuing Thursday.
+Many of those rescued had jumped off the MV Lady Mary Joy 3 in panic at the height of the fire and were plucked from the sea by the coast guard, navy, another ferry and local fishermen, said Gov. Jim Hataman of the southern island province of Basilan.
+The search and rescue effort was continuing Thursday for at least seven missing passengers.

-The governor said most of those onboard the MV Lady Mary Joy 3 were rescued overnight but authorities were double-checking the numbers from different rescue teams, suggesting the figures could change.
+The burned ferry was towed to Basilan’s shoreline, where coast guard personnel and other authorities later discovered 18 more bodies in a budget section of the passenger cabin, Hataman said, adding the search of the vessel was continuing.

+“These victims perished onboard due to the fire,” Hataman said.
+The governor said an investigation was underway and the discovery suggested there were additional travelers not listed on the vessel’s manifest.

 The ferry was enroute to Jolo town in Sulu province from the southern port city of Zamboanga when it caught fire midway off Basilan close to midnight, he said.

-The dead included at least three children, who apparently were separated from their parents, and at least 23 passengers were injured and brought to hospitals, he said.
+At least 23 passengers were injured and brought to hospitals.

 “Some of the passengers were roused from sleep due to the commotion caused by the fire.
 Some jumped off the ship,” Hataman told The Associated Press by telephone.